Iraq–Turkey relations: Current relations

-Iraqi Prime Minister Nouri Al-Maliki confronted the activities of the PKK, following the May 15 foundation laying ceremony of a Turkish-constructed hospital in Karbala, by claiming that "We have a reliable cooperation with Turkey to bring an end to this terrorist organisation and other organisations that want to damage other neighbouring countries, who are our friends.
+Iraqi Prime Minister Nouri al-Maliki confronted the activities of the PKK, following the May 15 foundation laying ceremony of a Turkish-constructed hospital in Karbala, by claiming that "We have a reliable cooperation with Turkey to bring an end to this terrorist organisation and other organisations that want to damage other neighbouring countries, who are our friends.
 When it comes to Turkey's possible intervention in northern Iraq, the issue is more massive and complicated than it is assumed to be.
 There is the need for a grand cooperation", and "I know the mountains where the PKK take shelter; they are precipitous mountains.
 We will find ways to stop the activities of this terror organisation and to finish this organisation through cooperation and understanding between us and Turkey."
 Iraqi Kurdish Prime Minister Nechirvan Barzani confirmed, "The Turkish Army threatened an incursion.
 But with the dialogue built recently, all these problems have been overcome", and "I have always attached a great deal of importance to our relations with Turkey because Turkey is not only a neighbouring country but also very important for us."

 On October 19, 2011, twenty-four soldiers were killed and 18 injured during a PPK attack in southeastern Turkey.
 Rockets were launched at security forces and military sites in the town of Cukurca.
 Turkey retaliated with air strikes on Kurdish sites in northern Iraq.
 Several rebels died.
 The Turkish parliament recently renewed a law that gives Turkish forces the ability to pursue rebels over the border in Iraq."

 Iraqi President Barham Salih condemned the 2019 Turkish offensive into north-eastern Syria, stating that "Turkey’s military incursion into Syria is a grave escalation; will cause untold humanitarian suffering, empower terrorist groups.
 The world must unite to avert a catastrophe, promote political resolution to the rights of all Syrians, including Kurds, to peace, dignity and security".

-In December 2020, Iraqi Prime Minister Mustafa Al-Kadhimi visited Turkey, and mentioned that the latter would grant $5 billion to his country in accordance with the Kuwait Conference for Reconstruction of Iraq.